Table of Contents

 Why Does The Scalp Overproduce Sebum?

 Overproduction of sebum is usually associated with changes in hormonal levels in the body.
-For example, if you have very active androgens and high levels of progesterone in your body, sebum production on your scalp will go up.
+For example, if you have very active androgens and high progesterone levels, sebum production on your scalp will increase.
 Another reason could be the excessive dryness of the scalp, which triggers the hair follicles to produce more sebum.
-Bad hair hygiene and consuming too much oily food can also cause excess sebum production in your body.
+Bad hair hygiene and excessive oily food can also cause excess sebum production in your body.
 Several underlying medical conditions, certain hormonal medications, and other outside factors are also associated with an uptick in sebum production on the scalp.

 The condition in which the sebum secretion remains within certain limits is called ‘Physiological Seborrhea’.
 But when the functionality of sebaceous glands becomes abnormal and the excess secretion of sebum leads to skin problems, the condition is called ‘Pathological Seborrhea’.